nyu-acsys/template-proofs/README_ecoop21.md

 You can prefix the make command with e.g. `TIMED=true` in order to time each check, or `VERBOSE=true` in order to see the exact command being used.
 We suppress certain Coq warnings, but these are the same as the ones suppressed by Iris (see https://gitlab.mpi-sws.org/iris/iris/blob/master/_CoqProject).

 You can verify that our Coq proof scripts have no "holes" in them by checking that they do not contain any `admit` or `Admitted` commands.
-Our proofs make some assumptions about the implementation proofs checked by GRASShopper, but each of these are tagged as either `Parameter` (for the helper function implementations) or `Hypothesis` (for an implementation-dependent lemma of the same name checked by GRASShopper).
+Our proofs make some assumptions about the implementation proofs checked by GRASShopper, but each of these are tagged as a `Parameter`.
+The assumption is either a helper function implementation or an implementation-dependent lemma of the same name checked by GRASShopper.
 See below for a complete list of such assumptions.

 Apart from these, we make the following assumptions in our Iris proofs:
 `lockLoc`, `getLockLoc`, `getLockLoc_spec`, and `node_timeless_proof`.
 The first three assumptions are a way to talk about the lock field of each node that all GRASShopper implementations have.
 These assumptions are declared in the file `lock.v`.
 The assumption `node_timeless_proof` is justified because GRASShopper uses a first-order separation logic.